johnwhoyou/particle-simulator/README.md

 - [ ] receive sprite location/data from client - ibz
 - [ ] send filtered particle data to clients - ibz
 - [ ] send other sprite data to clients - ibz

-Client
-- [ ] connect to server - carlo
-- [ ] send own sprite data to server - carlo
-- [ ] receive other sprite data from server - carlo
-- [ ] receive filtered particle data from server - carlo
-- [ ] render the filtered particles - aless
-- [ ] render the other spritese - aless

-Other Deliverables
-- [ ] Technical Report Template - aless

 ## About the Project